Act Governing Food Safety and Sanitation

 3. net weight, volume or quantity;

 5. name, telephone number and address of the manufacturer or that of the responsible domestic company.
-The tracing sources of the domestic certified agricultural products; and the production systems prescribed by the central agricultural competent authority in a public announcement;
+The traceability sources of the domestic certified agricultural products; and the production systems prescribed by the central agricultural competent authority in a public announcement;

 6. country of origin;